LinioIT/angular-geohash/README.md

 ## License

-node-geohash is open sourced under MIT License, of course.
+angular-geohash is open sourced under MIT License, of course.